Editor’s Note: This post was originally published in November 2015 but has been updated and expanded in support of Safer Internet Day 2017.

 5. Know the signs of addiction

-If your children act out when you ask them to turn off the computer or put away their cell phone and they seem withdrawn from other activities, it may signal a problem.
-Know the signs of device addiction, and look out for things like:
+If your children act out when you ask them to turn off the computer and they seem withdrawn from other activities, the computer may be a problem.
+Know the signs of addiction, and look out for things like: